KrusnikViers/Docker-MTProxy/README.md

 Command to launch server itself:

-`docker run -d --restart always -v [configuration path]:/configuration.json -p 443:[server port] --name mtproto viers/mtproto`
+`docker run -d --restart always --net "host" -v [configuration path]:/configuration.json --name mtproto viers/mtproto`

-* [server port]: port to expose on server, same as server_port in configuration file.
-* [configuration path]: full path to your configuration file.
+, where [configuration path] is a full path to your configuration file.

-To see logs, generated and existing keys and invite links: `docker logs --follow mtproto`.
+To see the logs, generated and existing keys and invite links: `docker logs --follow mtproto`.

 To collect the server stats: `docker exec mtproto curl http://localhost:80/stats`